zilishen/documentation/content/nms/installation/infrastructure-as-code/configuration.md

 ## Installation Steps

-1. Install the Ansible role by following the [installation steps on GitHub](https://github.com/nginxinc/ansible-role-nginx-management-suite?tab=readme-ov-file#usage).
+1. Install the Ansible by following the [installation steps on GitHub](https://github.com/nginxinc/ansible-role-nginx-management-suite?tab=readme-ov-file#ansible).
+2. Create the inventory file with the details of the host you want to install NIM.
+Make sure you have access to the host you want to perform the installation.
+[Example here](https://github.com/nginxinc/ansible-role-nginx-management-suite?tab=readme-ov-file#create-inventory-file)
+3. Create the requirements file and install the required ansible role following [here](https://github.com/nginxinc/ansible-role-nginx-management-suite?tab=readme-ov-file#install-required-roles-and-collections).

-1. Run the Ansible playbook.
+4. Create and run the Ansible playbook.
 Create a file named `nms-playbook.yml` (or any other name) with contents similar to the following example:

     ```yaml
     - hosts: nms